jieliu2000/anyi/docs/en/getting-started/quickstart.md

 Let's break down the code:

-1. **Client Creation**: We created an OpenAI client with default configuration
+1. **Client Creation**: We created an OpenAI client with default configuration.
+For local providers like Ollama, you would use a different configuration that doesn't require an API key.
 2. **Message Structure**: We created a message array with a user message
 3. **Chat Request**: We sent the messages to the AI and received a response
 4. **Response Handling**: We printed the AI's response